 Find your login details

 Surfshark service credentials are different from your Surfshark account credentials, namely your email address and your password.
-You’ll need Surfshark service credentials to connect to the VPN using a manual OpenVPN configuration explained below.
+You’ll need Surfshark service credentials to connect to the VPN using a manual OpenVPN configuration method explained below.

 Here is how you can get your Surfshark service credentials: